jnozzi/cocoadev.com/SiteContent/General/PantherTextEditingBugFIXED.markdown

 ----

 I've noticed this... it seems 11pt and larger are OK, but 10pt and smaller are indeed affected.
-That's a good thing to know, because it doesn't seem to actually include Courier New. --[[AdamAtlas]]
+That's a good thing to know, because it doesn't seem to actually include Courier New. --General/AdamAtlas